hpenney2/EmuVRTools/README.md

   <img width="200" src="logo.png" alt="EmuVRTools Logo" align="center">
 </p>
 <h1 align="center" style="margin-top: 0px;">EmuVRTools</h1>

-A collection of tools designed for use with EmuVR.
+A collection of tools designed to make using EmuVR easier.

-If you have any questions or ideas for new tools, please submit an issue or ping me on Discord! (@hp)
+If you have any questions, suggestions, or ideas for new tools, please submit an issue or ping me on Discord! (@hp)
 Additionally, if you would like to add existing tools to the repo, please submit an issue and/or a pull request.

 **Current Tools**: